sipho12345/Stock-Price-Prediction-Using-Python/README.md

 # Share Insights:
 - From the amount of data used, the Linear Regression model had a superior performance compared to LSTM model.
-- If we were to increase the layers of LSTM and the amount of data used, LSTM performance would improve.